 Residents of Vashon Island began running their own ferry service on May 1, 1948, when the state legislature created King County Ferry District No. 1 in response to islanders complaints about Captain Peabody’s service.
 In 1947, a strike left folks on the island stranded for six days, and when Peabody threatened his own shutdown in February 1947, residents decided to do the job themselves.

 Acquiring the passenger ferries Gallant Lady and Elsie C for the southern runs, and the Lincoln for the northern runs, operators of the new ferry district thought they had things under control.
 But they soon found out that running a ferry service was no easy task.

 Obviously, Peabody was not well liked on the island.
-During the shutdown, an effigy of the Captain was hung from the ferry landing, and dangled in the air for some time afterward.
+During the shutdown, an effigy of the captain was hung from the ferry landing, where it dangled in the air for some time afterward.
 Nevertheless, when Peabody heard the grumblings over the rough new service on the island, he made an attempt to reclaim the Vashon run for his own system.
 He scheduled the Illahee to land at the Vashon dock on May 15, 1948.

 V for Vashon Victory

 As the Illahee approached the island that morning, the captain saw an angry mob on the dock.
 Nearing the loading ramp, he yelled out that he was going to land.
 “No, You’re not!” bellowed the crowd, clutching their farm tools menacingly.

 The ferry shifted into reverse, and the crowd relaxed.
 Wives of the vigilantes plied the men with doughnuts and coffee, and two deputy sheriffs made sure no one would do anything rash.
 Just then the Illahee lurched forward again, and the mob rushed the boat.